Randomized Approach to Matrix Completion: Applications in Recommendation Systems and Image Inpainting: Related work and contribution

-Chen and Chi \cite{Chen18} distinguish three classes of methods solving (\ref{eq:burer_monteiro}), Alternating Minimization, Gradient Descent and Singular Value Projection.
-For Alternating Minimization, Jain et al. \cite{jain13} and Hardt \cite{Hardt2014} gave provable guarantees.
-However, these guarantees are worse in terms of coherence, rank and condition number of $\mathbf{M}$.
+This formulation requires specifying the parameter $k$, which must be tuned since the true rank of $\mathbf{M}$ is unknown.
+Chen and Chi \cite{Chen18} categorize three classes of methods for solving (\ref{eq:burer_monteiro}): Alternating Minimization, Gradient Descent, and Singular Value Projection (SVP) \cite{jain10, jain14}.
+For Alternating Minimization, Jain et al. \cite{jain13} and Hardt \cite{Hardt2014} provided provable guarantees.
+However, these guarantees are weaker in terms of the matrix incoherence, rank, and condition number of $\mathbf{M}$.
+Among gradient descent methods, Scaled Gradient Descent (ScaledGD) achieves the best sampling complexity, $\mathcal{O}(r^2 n \ln n)$ for incoherent matrices, which is worse than nuclear norm minimization by a factor of $r$ \cite{tong2021accelerating}.
+The sampling complexity of SVP is even higher, $\mathcal{O}(r^5 n \ln^3 n)$ for incoherent matrices \cite{jain10, jain14}.